mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 <img src="https://user-images.githubusercontent.com/31917400/34130015-3f9f4d40-e43e-11e7-9ea7-adabfa544d58.jpg" width="400" height="125" />

  - Issue A. **Selecting Variables for the Stepwise tool:**
-   - The stepwise tool takes one input from the **model object**, and the other input from our **original training set.**
+   - The Stepwise tool takes one input from the **model object**, and the other input from our **original training set.**
-   - The Stepwise Regression tool needs to figure out all of the possible variables it can calculate first and it takes this list of possible variables from the Logistic Regression Tool output.
+   - The Stepwise tool needs to figure out all of the possible variables it can calculate first and it takes this list of possible variables from the Logistic Regression Tool output.
    - A choice of two different adjusted fit measures are provided to the user:
      - the Akaike information criterion (or **AIC**)
      - the Bayesian information criterion (or **BIC**)